Himalayan Yoga Academy

 Kapalbhati also stimulates the chakras of the face and the third eye.
 Chakras are activated y practicing kapalbhati in proper way.

-- Nadi Sodhana
+3. Nadi Sodhana

 Nadi sodhana is a type of alternate nostril practice.
 It is a breathing technique that helps to clear the energy channels and thus calming the mind.
 In yoga, the nadis are subtle energy pathways throughout the body so if you breath through different nostrils, you cleanse and balance the right and left hemispheres of the brain.
 It is also known as Anulom Vilom Pranayama.

 Make yourself comfortable with your spine erect and shoulders relaxed.
 Take a few deep inhales and exhales on your mat.
 Create Vishnu mudra with your right hand and bring it up to your face.
 In your first inhale, Block the right nostril with your thumb and inhale through the left nostril.
-And then close the left nostril and exhale through the right side.
+Then close the left nostril and exhale through the right side.
 Again inhale through the right side and, then close your right nostril and exhale through the left.

 Repeat this breath in proper way for 2 minutes.
 If your want more slowly you can increase time and practice up to 10 minutes.
 Enjoy the meditative experience.
 This breath calms your mind and helps you to concentrate on a deeper level.

-- Simha pranayama
+4. Simha pranayama

 Simha pranayama( lion`s pose) is a breathing exercise in which posture has resemblance of sitting lion, hence the name.
 This pranayama improves circulation, boost the immune system and also relieves facial tension.
 It also stimulate your throat and upper chest.

-Find the position to sit in like vajrasana posture, sitting on your heel or half lotus posture or sitting cross legged pose.
+Find the position to sit in like vajrasana posture, sitting on your heel or half-lotus posture, or sitting cross-legged pose.
 Take a few deep breaths to cleanse the lungs and sinuses.
-Inhale deeply and on your exhale, lean slightly forward, open your mouth and stick your tongue out making a “haaaa” sound with the back of your throat.
+Inhale deeply and on your exhale, lean slightly forward, open your mouth, and stick your tongue out making a “haaaa” sound with the back of your throat.
 Bring your eyes up to your third eye and stretch all the muscles in the face as you exhale.
-Perform this lion`s breath for 5 rounds then pause and notice how you feel.
+Perform this lion’s breath for 5 rounds then pause and notice how you feel.
 You can practice at any time like meditation or before the asana practice.

-- Ujjayi Pranayama
+5. Ujjayi Pranayama

 This is the common breathing technique where you construct the back of your throat to create a gentle hissing noise.
 It is also said as ocean breath as ujjayi creates the sound as if you are echoing the ocean through your breath.
 Thus sound calms the mind and increases the concentration.